gokulkrishh/Javascript-Guidelines/README.md

       //Above string still remain as `foo`
     ```

-  - An example of how references work in javascript
+  - Now let's try it with a reference in object

     ```javascript
     function objectFunz(obj) {